ck011604/database-project-app/README.md

    ```

 6. **Start the Server**
-   - In a separate terminal navigate to the server folder and run the server using the following command:
+   - In a separate terminal, navigate to the server folder and run the server by using the following command:
      ```
      cd server
      node server.js